-2022-001.
+2023-001.
 Segregation of Duties (Repeat Finding) (Continued)

 - Magistrate Court One individual has the authority to prepare deposits and deposit cash receipts and also has the authority to reconcile bank statements.
-In addition, we noted bank reconciliations are being performed and reviewed; however, no documentation of the review is being performed. - Clerk of Court One individual has the authority to open mail and also has the authority to prepare deposits, deposit cash receipts, prepare checks, sign checks, and reconcile bank statements.
-Another individual has the authority to open mail and also has the authority to prepare deposits, deposit cash receipts, mail checks, and sign checks. - Tax Commissioner's Office We noted the bank reconciliations are not being properly reviewed. - County Office One individual has the authority to open mail and also has the authority to prepare deposits, deposit cash receipts, prepare checks, mail checks, sign checks, post transactions to the general ledger, and reconcile bank statements.
+In addition, we noted bank reconciliations are being performed and reviewed; however, no documentation of the review is being performed. - Clerk of Court One individual has the authority to open mail and also has the authority to prepare deposits, deposit cash receipts, prepare checks, and reconcile bank statements.
+Another individual has the authority to open mail and also has the authority to prepare deposits, deposit cash receipts, mail checks, and sign checks. - County Office One individual has the authority to open mail and also has the authority to prepare deposits, deposit cash receipts, prepare checks, mail checks, sign checks, post transactions to the general ledger, and reconcile bank statements.